Privacy and Security Hub

 All requests to and between our servers are protected with transport encryption.
 Through HSTS and redirection from HTTP to HTTPS, encryption of external traffic is ensured.
 Our servers support TLS 1.2 and 1.3 with strong cipher suites.
 The mTLS 1.3 is used for internal connections between our servers.
 These measures help us achieve an A+ rating in SSL Labs' SSL Server Test (https://www.ssllabs.com/ssltest/analyze.html?d=app.snapaddy.com).

 For the authentication at snapADDY, you can choose between different options.
 On the one hand, you can use a standard login using username and password with optional 2-factor authentication.
 On the other hand, we offer our customers a single sign-on either via OAuth (OpenID-Connect for the three identity providers Microsoft, Google, and Apple) or a SAML integration with the identity provider of your choice.
-For more information on setting up SAML, please refer to the FAQ.
+For more information on setting up SAML, please refer to: How to set up SAML 2.0 Single Sign-On

 Administrators of a snapADDY organization can assign roles to your users based on user permissions.
 These roles restrict access to certain resources and can be assigned individually.